 The U.S. Bureau of Labor Statistics estimates the 2016 PTA median annual salary was $56,610 and projects PTA employment to grow 40 percent from 2014 to 2024, much faster than the average for all occupations.
 This is due to the expected increase in health care needs of an older population and individuals with chronic conditions, such as diabetes and obesity.

-Baker College is Michigan’s largest independent not-for-profit college, with 12 campus and extension sites across the state, as well as 100 percent online program options, across 100 undergraduate and graduate degree programs.
+Baker College is a private nonprofit college based in Michigan.
 Founded in 1911, Baker College represents a better way forward for more than 3,300 faculty and staff, 17,000 students and hundreds of thousands of alumni.
 For more information on Baker College, visit www.baker.edu or follow Baker College on Twitter, Facebook and Instagram.